 Top tips on how to approach dating as a single parent.

 Single parent dating is tough.
 From the judgement (why don’t you just focus on the kids?), through the ups and downs (does s/he like me?), to the stereotypes (single mums are easy).
 Sometimes single parent dating feels like another thing on your never ending to do list.
-However, handled right, single parent dating can bring some much-needed fun to your life as a single parent, and who knows where it might lead.According to the experts, single parents remain single for five years – on average – so that gives us plenty of time for single parent dating before we go tying ourselves down (again).
+However, handled right, single parent dating can bring some much-needed fun to your life as a single parent, and who knows where it might lead.According to single parent statistics, single parents remain single for five years – on average – so that gives us plenty of time for single parent dating before we go tying ourselves down (again).
 It’s been a tough ride but I’m now only a few months away from my fifth-year anniversary as a single mum and I like to think I’ve learnt some dos and don’ts for single parent dating over these past five years.
 Here’s a selection of my favourite tips for single parent dating so you don’t have to learn the hard way:

 Don’t settle for second best